FlyingJester/ieee754/README.md

 ## what is ieee754?

 The IEEE Standard for Floating-Point Arithmetic (IEEE 754) is a technical standard for floating-point computation.
 [Read more](http://en.wikipedia.org/wiki/IEEE_floating_point).

+This version of this package has been modified to work with older and non-Node.JS style JavaScript environments, such as Sphere.
+This version is intended to be used as a component of the TurboSphere runtime.

 ## mit license